d1ma/light_ramdb/README.md

 ### Overview
-It's annoying in python scripts to load data, weight a long time, then to realize that you have an error somewhere after the data has been loaded.
+It's annoying in python scripts to load data, wait a long time, then to realize that you have an error somewhere after the data has been loaded.
 This makes debugging super annoying.

 To fight this, I give you basic ram db.
 Load the database in a separate process and then use the client object to access it like a normal dictionary.